electricbookworks/ebw-training/must-have-tech-skills/text/07-images.md

 For now, let's put this complication aside and think of each pixel as a single dot of colour.

 Inside an image file is some information, or metadata, about the image, including its pixel density (PPI).
-For instance, let's say an image has a pixel density of 300 DPI.
+For instance, let's say an image has a pixel density of 300 PPI.
 That means at its 'normal size', with no zoom, the image should display 300 pixels for every inch of your screen.

 Now, an image has a fixed number of pixels high and wide.
 There are only so many pixels saved in the image.
 So, let's say our designer provides an image file that is 600 pixels across and 1200 pixels high.

 We can work out how big the image will be at 'normal size' when we open it:

-- 600 pixels ÷ 300 DPI = 2 inches wide
+- 600 pixels ÷ 300 PPI = 2 inches wide
-- 1200 pixels ÷ 300 DPI = 4 inches high
+- 1200 pixels ÷ 300 PPI = 4 inches high

 Two inches is about 5 centimetres.
 If we need to use that image across an A4 page, it will be much too small.
 If we stretched it to the width of an A4 sheet, which is 21 centimetres, it would pixelate horribly.
 Each dot of colour would be over four times its normal size.